olenamysyhyn/MoreOOP/README.md

 # More OOP

-Sample project for Lab More OOP at the Object-oriented programming course at Ukrainian Catholic University.
+Зroject for Lab More OOP at the Object-oriented programming course at Ukrainian Catholic University.

 ## Continuous Integration